harryf/comedy/docs/_shows/20200718_Open_Air_Show_Limmat__18_Jul_2020.md

 >
 > I mean, wow.
 >
-> Like, this is such a great night.
+> Like, this is such a great night, you know.
 >
-> You know, you got a river, you got an open sky, you got a giant concrete penis
+> You got a river, you got an open sky,
 >
-> over there.
+> you got a giant concrete penis over there.
 >
 > That's wonderful.
 >
-> Nadine, you hate gray bills.
+> Nadine, you hate gray buildings, don't you?
 >
-> Don't you?
->
 > This must, this has been a very traumatic night for you.
 >
 > I feel you, you know.
 >
-> Hopefully, you'll be able to forget about this by tomorrow.
+> Hopefully you'll be able to forget about this by tomorrow.
 >
-> So, my name is actually Harry Fox.
+> So my name is actually Harry Fuchs.
 >
 > It's a German name.
 >